keboola/connection-docs/transformations/migration/index.md

 - Multiple [phases](/transformations/#phases) and one [transformation backend](/transformations/#backends).

 ## What Will Not Be Migrated
-The migration process will skip the following transformations and they will not be migrated:
+The following transformations will be skipped over in the migration process.
+They will not be migrated:
 - Disabled transformations in the bucket
-- Transformations that have both multiple [phases](/transformations/#phases) and multiple transformation [backends](/transformations/#backends)
-  - In this case, you must split the bucket, so that each of the resulting buckets have either one phase or one backend.
+- Transformations that have both multiple [phases](/transformations/#phases) and multiple transformation [backends](/transformations/#backends); in this case, you must split the bucket, so that each of the resulting buckets have either one phase or one backend.
 If you are not sure how to do that, please contact our support.